 This how to document provides prerequisites to patch Red Hat systems and instructions to configure Red Hat settings.

-- Configure proxy settings and ensure https://access.redhat.com/ is accessible from the Patch Manager Plus server.
+- Configure proxy settings in YUM and ensure https://access.redhat.com/ is accessible from the central server.

-- Install Patch Manager Plus agents on the RHEL systems to be patched.
+- Install agents on the RHEL systems to be patched.

 - Allow your proxy to download .jar, .rpm files.